TerriaJS/nationalmap/ckanext-cesiumpreview/README.md

-National Map CKAN Preview plugin
+NationalMap CKAN Preview plugin
 ================================

-A plugin to CKAN to use National Map as a previewer for data.gov.au.
+A plugin to CKAN to use NationalMap as a previewer for data.gov.au.

 The goal of this project is to be open source when it releases, so all work should be carried out with that in mind.